AliGhahraei/dotfiles/.local/bin/arch-install/README.md

 After modifying the variables, run `entrypoint.sh`.
 It automates Arch's Installation Guide and does a few extra tasks like setting up a user.

+After that finishes, follow the instructions that will be shown stating how to run the post-install process to fully customize the system.